telerik/ajax-docs/controls/ajaxpanel/how-to/incompatible-controls-and-updating-3rd-party-controls-with-telerik-radajax.md

 1. The control, which is to be updated via AJAX request should be aware of this fact.
 This means that it has to be pre-modified to work with **XmlHttpRequests**.
 This should be done by its vendor, so please contact the control's vendor for help on the issue.

->note All Telerik RadControls for ASP.NET have been modified and are ready to be used with **Telerik's AJAX controls** .
+>tip All Telerik RadControls for ASP.NET have been modified and are ready to be used with **Telerik's AJAX controls** .
 >